hpaluch/PIC32MX470-Curiosity/README.md

 The goal is to produce two tone siren on Headphones Output of Audio Coded Daughter card.

 Status: It Beeps!!!

+2023-09-16
+- but sine frequency is only 500 Hz.
+According to scope there is wrong format (one LR period transfer 64-bit data, and one channel contains 32-bit instead of 16-bit)
+- therefore trying I2S2->32/16-bit Communication Select bits to 16-bit data, 16-bit FIRO, 16-bit Channel, 32-bit
+  Frame

 2023-09-15
 - Got it working!
 Not sure abto